-More rumblings of a Microsoft smartwatch surfaceAlex Wagner - Deputy Managing Editor, News Desk
+More rumblings of a Microsoft smartwatch surfaceAlex Wagner - Editorial Director of News and Content

 Just a couple of days after some rumblings of a possible Microsoft smartwatch popped up on our radar, another report is claiming that the Redmond firm is hard at work on a smart piece of wrist gear.
 According to a source that The Verge describes as "reliable," Microsoft has been cranking away on its wristwear for a little over a year, with the product currently in the prototype phase of development.